javalosp/advanced_programming/Lecture_4/Lecture_4_Quiz.md

 - [ ] c). `A[0]`
 - [x] d). `&A[0]`

-#### Which of the following correctly declares and initializes an array of 6 integers?
+#### Which of the following correctly declares and initialises an array of 6 integers?
 - [x] a). `int x[6] = {19, 10, 8, 17, 9, 15};`
 - [ ] b). `int x = {19, 10, 8, 17, 9, 15};`
 - [ ] c). `int x[6] = {19, 10, 8};`